aisingapore/TagUI/README.md

 ### CONDITIONS EXAMPLES
 <details>
   <summary>
-    Click to show how conditions can be expressed in natural language (optional brackets) or JavaScript
+    Click to show how conditions and loops can be expressed in natural language (optional brackets) or JavaScript
   </summary>

   - Conditions help in decision-making and taking different actions base on run-time context